openebs-archive/openebs-docs/docs/resize-single-disk-pool.md

 Note: If there is no ZFS partition, there could be a chance that a new disk is added to the Node.
 In this case, reach out to OpenEBS support @ https://openebs.io/join-our-slack-community for help.

 ### 6. Remove the buffering partition

+From the output got in Step 5, remove the buffering partition number.
+In this example, it is 9.

 ```
 parted /dev/sdb rm 9